 Adverbial clauses need to be attached to independent clauses in order to make a complete sentence.

 Adverbial clauses answer the adverb questions.
-That means that the whole clause tell us these things...
+That means that the whole clause tells us these things ...

 Here's one more example diagram for you.
 It's a little complex, but I thought you might like to see it anyway!When you are curious, you find lots of interesting things to do.